atomone-hub/genesis/CONSTITUTION.md

 slashing affects tokens on the latter validator set.

-ICS2A includes all protocols of ICS2 where stake is entirely managed by the Cosmos Hub (in the form of ATOMs or other derivatives).
+ICS2A includes all protocols of ICS2 where stake is entirely managed by the AtomOne Hub (in the form of ATOMs or other derivatives).

 ICS2B includes all protocols of ICS2 where stake is entirely managed by the logic of the other chain.

 Auto-staking is staking across all current validators in proportion to their voting power.
-For example, if a validator that had 10% of the voting power were to get slashed 30% on the Cosmos Hub, and 50% of ATOMs were either staked onto the Cosmos Hub or free (not auto-staked), everyone who auto-staked ATOMs on the Cosmos Hub would get slashed 1.5%.
+For example, if a validator that had 10% of the voting power were to get slashed 30% on the AtomOne Hub, and 50% of ATOMs were either staked onto the AtomOne Hub or free (not auto-staked), everyone who auto-staked ATOMs on the AtomOne Hub would get slashed 1.5%.
 Inflationary ATOMs are paid to auto-stakers such that they do not suffer from the inflation rate of ATOMs.

 A two-thirds supermajority is where more than 2/3rd of all participating staked